FreeSoul01/Datathon_Retail/README.md

   - What trends do you notice for the website with respect to time?

   - What are the peak sales periods for the business?

+Seasonal Revenue Trends by Hemisphere
+We separated countries into Northern Hemisphere and Southern Hemisphere groups to investigate the role of seasons in customer spending.

+Northern Hemisphere Countries included:
+United Kingdom, France, Germany, USA, etc.

+Southern Hemisphere Countries included:
+Australia, Brazil, South Africa (RSA), etc.

+Unspecified countries were dropped to avoid noise in the analysis.

+Two separate graphs were generated due to significant scale differences between North and South revenues.

+Observations:
+Northern Hemisphere
+Sales peak around September to November, corresponding with major holiday seasons (Halloween, Black Friday, Christmas).

+Lowest activity is observed in early months (February–March), likely post-holiday slowdowns.

+Southern Hemisphere
+Sales peak around June to August, corresponding to their winter season (mid-year shopping and holidays).

+Very low sales during December, indicating that Christmas does not drive as significant sales boosts compared to the Northern Hemisphere.

+Seasonality plays a major role in revenue cycles, but its effects are hemisphere-dependent.

+Marketing campaigns and inventory strategies must be localized:

+Northern Hemisphere should emphasize end-of-year holiday promotions.

+Southern Hemisphere should focus on mid-year promotions around June-August.

 - **Create a way to see a Monthly Analysis Report for a selected month and year that displays**